Writing Well Retreat

-The Writing Well Retreat for Researchers, an immersive 7-day experience rooted in the belief that self-awareness, a nurturing community, and intentional rest are vital for thriving careers in academia.
+The Writing Well Retreat for Researchers is an immersive experience rooted in the belief that self-awareness, a nurturing community, and intentional reflection are vital for thriving careers in academia.
 Our transformative program is thoughtfully designed to empower researchers like you to overcome career-related stress and anxiety, reignite your passion for impactful work, and enhance your writing practice.
 Join us on this journey of self-discovery, restoration, and rejuvenation, as we help you pave the way to a more fulfilling and productive academic life.

 Ijeoma Opara, PhD